pmadruga/pedromadruga.com/content/blog/From-PoC-to-3.5M-documents-.md

 I spent weeks trying to understand the legal method, the type of documents Karnov has, the metadata it has, how a lawyer approaches research, etc. I had the advantage to have dedicated people helping me getting domain knowledge - essential for the success of a data science project -, even before lines of code were written.
 And when code was written, it was *with* them.

 Around April we had the first breakthrough.
-Something that we understood and evaluated as a leap in terms of quality of not only the retrieved documents but also the quality of the answers.
+Something that we understood and evaluated internally as a leap in terms of quality of not only the retrieved documents but also the quality of the answers.

 This close collaboration between tech and business, with domain knowledge as the core of AI development within the legal industry, set the standard to how we approach every AI-based product in Karnov today.

 Moreover, I don't see KAILA being successful without these two colleagues and I'm very thankful for having learned so much.
 We had an incredible time together, something I'll never forget throughout my career.

-### Testing KAILA with outside users
+### The first tests with external users

 Around June, the close collaboration was then extended to outside.
 We needed feedback beyond our internal expertise in order to get KAILA to another new level of quality.